abhikmitra/blog/content/blog/durable-task/index.md

 ```

 7. What happens when the the Hub fails in Step #5 while it is running the taskActivity ?
-- In a distributed system , we have to work with teh assumption that the hub can fail any time and so can the task.
+- In a distributed system , we have to work with the assumption that the hub can fail any time and so can the task.
 - The hub does not remove the TaskScheduledEvent unless the TasActivity is complete.
-So if in case the hub goes down, the service bus message will be present in teh queue.
-When the hub comes back , it will start from step 5 as if nothing had happened.
+So if in case the hub goes down, the service bus message will be present in the queue.
+When the hub comes back online, it will start from step 5 as if nothing had happened.

 8. What if, the Task itself throws an exception  ?
 ```mermaid